Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Intermediate stau channel

 \section{Intermediate stau channel}

-The Intermediate stau channel targets two different production mechanisms, \ConepmNtwo (C1N2) and \ConepConem (C1C1), with decays into the lightest neutralino only through intermediate stau and tau-sneutrinos, as shown in Figure~\ref{fig:feynmanslepton_CCStau} and Figure~\ref{fig:feynmanslepton_CNStau}.
+The Intermediate stau channel targets two different production mechanisms, mass-degenerate \ConepmNtwo (C1N2) and \ConepConem (C1C1), with decays into the lightest neutralino only through intermediate stau and $\tau$-sneutrinos, as shown in Figure~\ref{fig:feynmanslepton_CCStau} and Figure~\ref{fig:feynmanslepton_CNStau}.
 The C1N2 analysis is then sub-divided into final states where the two highest-$\pt$ $\tau$-lepton candidates have opposite sign (OS) charge (C1N2OS) or have same-sign (SS) charge (C1N2SS).
 The SRs are separated into low-mass (LM) and high-mass (HM) regions to target respectively low or high \chinoonepm/\ninotwo mass regions.
-The high-mass regions target the reach beyond the partial Run 2 data sample from the ATLAS Collaboration, and the low-mass regions target sensitivity in smaller mass splittings.
+The high-mass regions target SUSY scenarios with masses above that probed by the partial Run 2 result from the ATLAS Collaboration~\cite{SUSY-2016-23}, and the low-mass regions target SUSY scenarios with smaller mass splittings.
 The event selections of C1C1, C1N2OS and C1N2SS analyses are described in Section~\ref{sec:variables1}, and the background estimates are described in Section~\ref{sec:bgesti1}.